AzulSyst/Tooling-Task-V2/README.md

 ### On Windows and Linux

-Download the files, switch to the downloaded directory and install required python packages:
+Download the files, switch to the downloaded directory and install required Python packages:
 ```bash
 git clone https://github.com/AzulSyst/Tooling-Task-V2.git
 cd Tooling-Task-V2